lucia-auth/lucia/documentation/content/main/middleware/lucia.md

 ---
-title: "Astro"
+title: "Lucia"
-description: "Learn how to handle requests with Lucia using the Astro middleware"
+description: "Learn how to handle requests with Lucia using the Lucia middleware"
 ---

 Default middleware.